desmondwong1215/tp/docs/UserGuide.md

 #### Viewing All Courses: `view_courses`

-Allows users to view a list of all existing courses with their Course IDs.
+Allows users to view a list of all existing courses with their `Course ID`s.

 **Format:** `view_courses`